Postgraduate Certificate in Oral Health Care for Social and Health Care Workers

 Course content

-• Oral Health Promotion and Disease Prevention Strategies
+• Oral Health Promotion for Vulnerable Populations

-• Managing Oral Health in Vulnerable Populations
+• Assessment and Management of Oral Health in Dementia

-• Practical Skills for Oral Health Assessment and Care
+• Oral Health and Mental Health

 Assessments